pabloi09/iosPracticeFinalExam/README.md

 - Navigation View
 - Detais Screen with the option to save items
 - A Memory custom object that stores an array of saved items
-- A Tab View to change between downloaded items and saved items
+- A Tab View navigation
 - Figure drawer screen
 - Alpha configuration of views
 - Shadows on views